National Park Service, Interior.

 FOR FURTHER INFORMATION CONTACT:

-The Commission advises the Secretary and the NPS on matters relating to the management and development of Acadia National Park, including but not limited to the acquisition of lands and interests in lands (including conservation easements on islands) and the termination of rights of use and occupancy.
+The Commission was established by section 103 of Public Law 99-420, as amended, (16 U.S.C.
+341 note), and in accordance with the Federal Advisory Committee Act (5 U.S.C.
+Appendix 1-16).
+The Commission advises the Secretary and the NPS on matters relating to the management and development of Acadia National Park, including but not limited to, the acquisition of lands and interests in lands (including conservation easements on islands) and the termination of rights of use and occupancy.

-Members of the Commission will receive no pay, allowances, or benefits by reason of their service on the Commission.
-However, while away from their homes or regular places of business in the performance of services for the Commission as approved by the Designated Federal Officer, members will be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in Government service are allowed such expenses under 5 U.S.C.
-5703.
+Members of the Commission serve without compensation.
+However, while away from their homes or regular places of business in the performance of services for the Committee as approved by the NPS, members may be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in Government service are allowed such expenses under section 5703 of title 5 of the United States Code.

 Chief, Office of Policy.